Breast Milk Pads: A New Mom's Complete Guide - Go Mommy

 After going through boxes of disposables faster than my baby went through diapers, I decided to try reusable options.
 Kindred Bravely's bamboo pads were a revelation – soft, absorbent, and they actually stayed in place.
 The initial investment made me wince, but my wallet thanked me later.

 Speaking of which, here's my hack for how to get milk smell out of breast pads: a quick cold water rinse immediately after use, followed by washing with baby-safe detergent.
 And please, learn from my mistakes – don't use fabric softener unless you want pads that repel liquid instead of absorbing it.
-For more tips on avoiding soreness, check out this guide on avoiding sore nipples.

 When Things Get Rough: Dealing with Soreness